 64 100 3000 47 65 771

-• The UB-Lab P does not provide the instantaneous measurements, but only the block averaged profiles.
+• The UB-Lab P, S4 and UB-SediFlow do not provide the instantaneous measurements, but only the block averaged profiles.
 In this case, technical specification refers to the sampling frequency of the blocks.

 Summary: